 Beaches, according to Signature, "follows two extraordinary friends through 30 years of camaraderie, laughter and sorrow.
 Vivacious, outlandish Cee Cee and beautiful, privileged Bertie meet as children and become fast friends.
 From pen-pals to roommates to romantic rivals, Cee Cee and Bertie's oil-and-water friendship perseveres through even the most tragic trials.
 With a touching vulnerability, Beaches exemplifies the triumph of the human spirit and the bonds of sisterhood."

-Joining Davi and Umphress are Clifton Samuels (Follies) as Michael Barron, Matthew Scott (Sondheim on Sondheim, Jersey Boys) as John Perry, Donna Migliaccio (Ragtime) as Leona Bloom, Helen Hedman (Signature's My Fair Lady) as Rose White, Brooklyn Shuck (Annie) as Young Bertie, Presley Ryan (NBC's "The Sound of Music") as Young Cee Cee, Maya Brettell (Studio Theatre's The Big Meal) as Teen Bertie and Gracie Jones (Olney Theatre Center's Spring Awakening) as Teen Cee Cee.
+"We've assembled an amazing cast along with a terrific creative team to bring this special story to life," said Schaeffer in an earlier statement.
+"Iris, Thom and David have created a magical world of memories and friendship in this heartfelt story for the stage in a very original way."
+Joining Davi and Umphress are Clifton Samuels ( Follies) as Michael Barron, Matthew Scott ( Sondheim on Sondheim, Jersey Boys) as John Perry, Donna Migliaccio ( Ragtime) as Leona Bloom, Helen Hedman (Signature's My Fair Lady) as Rose White, Brooklyn Shuck ( Annie) as Young Bertie, Presley Ryan (NBC's "The Sound of Music") as Young Cee Cee, Maya Brettell (Studio Theatre's The Big Meal) as Teen Bertie and Gracie Jones (Olney Theatre Center's Spring Awakening) as Teen Cee Cee.

 Rounding out the cast are Svea Johnson (Karen Lewandowski/Nina), Michael Bunce (Arthur/Melman/ensemble), Bayla Whitten (nurse/ensemble), Jamie Eacker, Heather Brorsen, Davis Hasty, Dan Manning, Ryah Nixon and Robbie Roby.